Skip to content

 Why Snap Messages are so Dangerous to the Mental Health of Minors

 Sadly, minors often fail to consider that the recipient of these messages often records the images or videos.
-In fact, it's the capturing of these images and videos that the teens thought couldn't be saved that often leads to sexual exploitation and sexual predation of minors on Snapchat.
+In fact, it’s the capturing of these images and videos that the teens thought couldn’t be saved that often leads to sexual exploitation and sexual predation of minors on Snapchat.
+These incidents can result in significant mental health concerns for young users, as the psychological impact of sextortion and exploitation can be severe.

 Snapchat has failed to warn its users (which includes a large portion of minors) that Snaps do not always disappear.
 In fact, the recipient of a Snap can capture or save these messages, photos, or videos before they are deleted, without the sender knowing or providing consent.